imagineLife/big-site/content/misc/aws-setup.md

 ## Create an Amazon EKS Cluster
-Note: this is not the k8s cluster.
-This is different.

 ### Create Access Keys for the New Administrator User
 - Go to the IAM user page [here](https://console.aws.amazon.com/iam/?&state=hashArgs%23)
 - go to "Users"